 I hate to tell you this, but no you can’t.
 After the starch is released, there is no way to bring it back.

 What you can do is top them with as much stuff and butter as you possibly can to cover up the sticky texture.

 You can thicken mashed potatoes (you probably added a tad too much liquid!) by adding adding 1 tablespoon of either flour, cornstarch, powdered milk, arrowroot or Pecorino Romano cheese.

 Mix this with 1 tablespoon water and then fold in by hand to prevent overworking the mixture.
 Sometimes these can be a little grainy.
 Add sparingly.

 I also keep a box of instant mashed potatoes around at all times.
 It might be considered cheating by some, but I’ll add a tablespoon or two of dried potatoes, if needed.

-- Fill a large saucepan or Dutch oven 3/4 with water, Bring to a boil.
+- Place the potatoes in a large saucepan or Dutch oven, cover with cold water and bring up to a low boil.

-- Carefully add prepared potatoes.
-Boil for 10 minutes, or until potatoes are easily pierced with a fork.
+- After boiling, continue to cook for 10 minutes, or until the potatoes are easily pierced with a fork.

-- Drain potatoes in a colander and return to the cooking pot.
+- Drain the potatoes in a colander and return to the cooking pot.

-- Add cream, butter, white pepper and fine sea salt.
+- Add the cream, butter, white pepper and fine sea salt.

 - Using a potato masher or hand held electric blender, blend to desired consistency, being mindful to not overmix.
-Add cream (or milk), 1 tablespoon at a time, if needed.
+Add the cream (or milk), 1 tablespoon at a time, if needed.
+DO NOT OVERMIX!

 - Garnish with chives, scallions or additional butter.